 Humanist poems for funerals

-Something Beautiful Remains – Anonymous
+Something Beautiful Remains - Martha Vashti Pearson

 This poem is an excellent choice for a humanist funeral ceremony because it concentrates on the legacy that’s left behind after someone passes away.
 Instead of mourning a death, humanists try to celebrate the life of the person who’s died.
 By focussing on their legacy, this poem gives you a chance to reflect on the impact they had in life and the joy they left behind.

-“The tide recedes but leaves behind
+"The tide recedes but it leaves behind

 bright seashells on the sand.

-The sun goes down, but gentle
+The sun goes down but gentle warmth

-warmth still lingers on the land.
+still lingers on the land.

-The music stops, and yet it echoes
+The music stops, yet somehow

-on in sweet refrains…
+continues in sweet refrain.

-For every joy that passes, something beautiful remains.”
+For every joy that passes,

 Farewell – Anne Brontë